kitschpatrol/yanki/readme.md

 #### Leverage the default Anki note types

-Yanki only supports turning Markdown into the "Basic", "Basic (and reversed card)" , "Basic (type in the answer)", and "Cloze" note types that ship as defaults in the Anki App.
+Yanki _only_ supports turning Markdown into the "Basic", "Basic (and reversed card)" , "Basic (type in the answer)", and "Cloze" note types that ship as defaults in the Anki App.

-#### Anki note type inferred from Markdown structure
+#### Anki note type is inferred from Markdown structure

 Since the number of supported note types is small, the type of Anki note to create from a given document can be inferred from a few simple rules about the structure of the Markdown.